 Eddie hugged the outside wall, looking for a way to squeeze past McDonald's car.
 Instead he smashed right into it (above) at something over 120 miles an hour.
 Directly behind Eddie, veteran Johnny Rutherford (in the yellow roadster) had no choice.
 He turned his car to the right and jammed his foot onto the accelerator, hoping to bulldoze his own way through the disaster.
-His decision saved not only his own life, but the Bobby Unser (in the red roadster) who was following Rutherford..
+His decision saved not only his own life, but also the life of Bobby Unser (in the red roadster) who was following Rutherford..

 The collision between Rutherford's car and the other cars, intensified the explosion.
 A flaming tire came over the catch fence, barely missing track workers.

-As Johnny Rutherford's yellow roadster (above, right) powered through the wreck, followed by Bobby Unser (just visible through the flames of McDonald's car), spectators would remember seeing Eddie fighting to get out of his ca, or even standing up in the flames.
+As Johnny Rutherford's yellow roadster (above, right) powered through the wreck, followed by Bobby Unser (just visible through the flames of McDonald's car), spectators would remember seeing Eddie fighting to get out of his car, or even standing up in the flames.
 But no such images have surfaced.
 And from the condition of his body, no such thing happened.

-People in the grandstand remember the heat from the flames, and the time it seemed to take any one to reach the scene with a fire extinguisher.
+People in the grandstand remember the heat from the flames, and the enormous time it seemed to take any one to reach the scene with a fire extinguisher.
 In fact, it was less than 30 seconds.

 In driving through the burning wreck, Rutherfod's yellow Offy roadster picked up burning gasoline.
 Johnny kept going down the main stretch, the slipstream blowing out the flames.
 Rutherford did not stop until he got to turn three.
-Fire crews examined his car for damage, and found the tread from one of Eddie Sachs tires climbing the car's nose.
+Fire crews examined his car for damage, and found the tread from one of Eddie Sachs tires climbing the car's nose (above).
 Later, in the garage, a mechanic found a lemon in the engine compartment.
 Eddie Sachs combated thirst during races by sucking on a lemon he wore tied around his neck.
 It had to have been sucked into the air vents in the nose of Ruterford's scorched roadster as he passed over Eddie's burning car, and Eddie